-- When you have a view you like through the camera, press F9 to ray trace an image of that view.
-You will see the render taking place. - After a few seconds, an image viewer window should pop up.
-Close the render status window by hitting continue. - If you still like the view you see in the image viewer, go to the File menu on the image viewer and save the image to your zip disk.
-Use the format LW_TIFF24.
-Name the file using your name, like: ChrisPerryImage01.tif. - Select a total of 3 different camera views and render three different images, naming them accordingly.
+When you have a view you like through the camera, press F9 to ray trace an image of that view.
+You will see the render taking place.

+After a few seconds, an image viewer window should pop up.
+Close the render status window by hitting continue.

+If you still like the view you see in the image viewer, go to the File menu on the image viewer and save the image to your zip disk using the Save RGBA menu.
+Use the format LW\TIFF24.
+Name the file using your name, like: ChrisPerryCloseUp.tif.